josh9730/refactored-couscous/mops/README.md

                 ```
         - `expand-noc`, `expand-core`: Instructions for NOC, Core inside a collapsable `code block`.
 Useful for long configs.
 Do not use for RH-specific instructions as they will not see items inside a collapsed box.
             - Same format as `cmd-` but with a collapsable box instead
+        - `note`: Adds a bulleted section below the previous line.
+Example:
+          ```yaml
+          - rh: Do a thing
+          - note: Don't forget about this other thing
+          ```

 #### Examples